How Employee Engagement Improves the Bottom Line

 Not only that, but better product quality will positively impact your bottom line by improving customer loyalty, generating recommendations, and producing a higher return on investment.

 Therefore, by improving employee engagement, you're ensuring that fewer defective products make it to your customers, saving your bottom line from the cost of returns and recalls.
+In simpler terms, an engaged employee can significantly increase customer satisfaction.

 How Employee Engagement Affects Customer Loyalty and Satisfaction